roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Event monitoring.md

         **Note:**

-        -   The index configuration takes effect within 1 minute.
+        -   The index configuration takes effect within one minute.
         -   A newly enabled or modified index applies to only data that is imported after the index is enabled or modified.
     6. If you need to implement offline archiving and computing, you can ship data from the Logstore to **Object Storage Service \(OSS\)**.
 For more information, see [Ship log data to OSS](/intl.en-US/Log consumption and shipping/Data shipping/Ship logs to OSS/Ship log data from Log Service to OSS.md).